wonsunahn/CS1632_PittEdu/README.md

 ### Running the JUnit class

-Before starting, let me warn you that your PittCSTest.java JUnit test class is **may not work**, even after having made the above changes.
+Before starting, let me warn you that your PittEduTest.java JUnit test class is **may not work**, even after having made the above changes.
 That is because making Selenium work on websites sometimes requires some [massaging](#tips-for-junit--selenium-problem-solving) and the Selenium IDE